 As light bounces off the floors, it provides a different impression depending on the light intensity.
 For instance, engineered wood flooring will look different in artificial and natural lighting.
 It is best to compare the wood sample at different times of the day to ensure they create the desired aesthetics in your home.

 The natural light in your home will help you determine the floor colour.
 You can experiment with dark flooring if you have plenty of natural light to create a sophisticated space without robbing the room of its natural light.
 Besides, darker floors provide an appealing contrast with the bright light producing a dramatic effect.
 However, if your living room has limited sunlight, consider lighter shades for your flooring.
 Darker tones will make your space appear small and uninviting unless you compensate for the natural light using artificial lights.

 Flooring colours have a dramatic effect on the look and feel of your home.
-Regardless of the mood you want to achieve, you can find an engineered wood flooring that suits your style.
+Regardless of the mood you want to achieve, you can find engineered wood flooring that suits your style.
 Besides, you can select from our unique and bespoke colour schemes.
 Our Wood Flooring Ireland manufacturing facility in Cork uses high-level production techniques to produce handcrafted wood flooring patterns and styles.
-Call today for expert advice, we can guided you through the process of choosing the right colour for your home.
+Call today for expert advice, we can guide you through the process of choosing the right colour for your home.